-For the end of the Bézout Labex, a scientific meeting is organized, on the campus of Cité Descartes, Marne-la-Vallée (RER Noisy-Champs) – amphithéâtre Maurice Gross, ground floor of bâtiment Copernic, where some among the people that were important to the Labex are invited to give a talk: former members, invited professors and students.
+For the end of the Bézout Labex, a scientific meeting is organized, on the campus of Cité Descartes, Marne-la-Vallée (RER Noisy-Champs) – amphithéâtre Maurice Gross, ground floor of bâtiment Copernic, where some among the people that were important to the Labex are invited to give a talk: two former members, four former invited professors and two former students.

 Schedule, November 19, 2024